zbanack/TSE-sunburst/README.md

 ## Installation

-Install YoYo Game's GameMaker: Studio (2.x [or 1.4 with minor syntaxical adjustments]), place all files in a single directory, and open introduction_lengthdir.yyp in the software.
+Install YoYo Game's GameMaker: Studio (2.x [or 1.4 with minor syntaxical adjustments]), place all files in a single directory, and open sunburst_effect.yyp in the software.

 ## Authors